element36-io/hyperfridge-r0/docs/INSTRUCTIONS.md

 ### Preparations for command line and scripts

 **Note**: There is no binary releases for other than linux platforms (amd64).
-From check-out root directory,  build localy with:
+On other platforms, check-out this project and build locally:

 ```bash
 RISC0_DEV_MODE=true cargo build --release